JayVee-Digital-Labs/scripts/bin/local-publish/README.md

 # Local Publish Script

-This script automates the process of running tests, updating the version, creating a git tag, pushing changes to the repository, building Storybook static files, deploying to Firebase hosting, and publishing to NPM.
+This script automates the process of running tests, updating the version, creating a git tag, pushing changes to the repository, building Storybook static files, deploying, and publishing to NPM.
 It is intended to be used locally as a temporary CI/CD process or if CI/CD is broken.

 ## Prerequisites

 - Node.js installed
 - NPM installed
 - Git installed
-- Firebase CLI installed (if deploying to Firebase)

 ## Setup